kfchou/kfchou.github.io/_posts/2025-05-09-package-depdencies.md

 Compatibility note: Dependency groups _were_ a Poetry-specific concept.
 In October 2024, Python adopted [PEP 735](https://peps.python.org/pep-0735/) to define how dependency groups are specified.
 However, Poetry is not yet compatible with PEP 735 (see the [open issue](https://github.com/python-poetry/poetry/issues/9751)).
 So for now, we need to keep using Poetry's tool-specific dependency groups, defined in the `tool.poetry` section.
 However, uv does support the standard `[dependency-groups]` table.

 # Local Dependencies and Editable Installations
 The `project.dependencies` standard does not support developer-oriented information like like editable installations and relative paths.
-Poetry and uv handles these using tool specific tables.
+Poetry and uv handles these using tool-specific tables.

 Note that you can combine the examples below to use both Poetry and uv in the same project.
 ## Poetry